realkemon/home/pages/tut_part1.md

  </table>

 ## Structural Mesh
 After evaluating our layout sketch in regards to its dimensions of structures, distances in-between objectives and alignment with the default portals, we can start translating it into our level-editor.

+### Repetition
 In the comparison images below we can again see that in scenario 1 there is a significant amount of portal clutter being created.
 That is because we did not align our structural mesh with the <a href="https://github.com/realkemon/home/blob/master/pages/tut_part1.md#Default-Portals">default portals</a>, which prompted the generation of <a href="https://github.com/realkemon/home/blob/master/pages/tut_part1.md#Automatic-Portals">automatic portals</a>.
 Scenario 2 shows that if we align our structural mesh with the default portals, we end up with a very clean and efficient portal mesh.

 ### Brushwork